gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 chunks and Encrypted chunks follows the rules defined below:

-- When the association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control chunk is sent plain.
+- When the association is in states CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECT PENDING, any Control chunk is sent plain.
 No DATA chunks shall be sent in these states and DATA chunks received shall be silently discarded.

-- When the association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and CRYPT PENDING, any Control chunk as well as Data chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload of an
+- When the association is in states ENCRYPTED and in general in a state different than CLOSED, COOKIE-WAIT, COOKIE-ECHOED and PROTECT PENDING, any Control chunk as well as Data chunks will be used to create an SCTP payload that will be encrypted by the Protection Engine and the result from that encryption will be the used as payload of an